All Episodes

 Well, the students who attend schools of education, that is students who are education majors, they have the lowest SAT scores of any other major.

-Now, going back to the students that graduate with degree in hand from schools of education, when they take the graduate record exam, GRE, to get into a graduate school, or when they take the LSAT to get into a law school, or when they take the MCATs to get a medical college admissions test,
+Now, going back to the students that graduate with degree in hand from schools of education, when they take the Graduate Record Exam, GRE, to get into a graduate school, or when they take the LSAT to get into a law school, or when they take the MCATs to get a medical college admissions test to get into medical school,

-Uh to get into medical school, graduates of schools of education, that is people who have education degrees, they score the lowest on all of these examinations.
+graduates of schools of education, that is people who have education degrees, they score the lowest on all these examinations.

-And so it's it's no question whatsoever that they are going to be people who will be most subject to various fads of one kind or another.
+And so it's no question whatsoever that they are going to be people who will be most subject to various fads of one kind or another.

-Uh we have Lisa back.
+We have Lisa back.

-Uh I'm sorry for that uh that snafu, Lisa.
+I'm sorry for that snafu, Lisa.

 Hey, Walter, everything's good now, I think.